scottellis/gumsnap/README.md

         -h | --help           Print this message

+        root@caspa:~/gumsnap# ./gumsnap -n -s
+        exposure:480
+        gain:16
+        auto-exposure:1
+        auto-gain:1
+        hflip:1
+        vflip:1

+        root@caspa:~/gumsnap# ./gumsnap
+        snap done, writing image

-If the -n option is not provided, gumsnap will take one picture and save the image in the local directory as caspa.jpg.
+As long as -n is not in the options, gumsnap will take one picture and save the image in the local directory as caspa.jpg.

-All parameters will be used if provided.
-The camera is turned off after the snapshot is retrieved.
+Any parameters will be used if provided.
+The camera is turned off again after the snapshot is retrieved.

 The image size is 640x480 and the pixel format requested from the camera is yuyv.

-BUG: There is a problem with using the mt9v032 driver this way because it resets the exposure to the maximum value on every restart, which for this program is every snapshot.
-I will post a patch for this shortly.
+There are some additional driver patches to the Gumstix OE repo to fix various bugs I found.
+Recipes for a rootfs image with developer tools, the kernel and all patches can be found in the overo/ subdirectory.